Gxwhipp/Fitnite-Topology-Enumeration/README.md

     and column N from an N x N matrix satisfying property * also satisfies property *.
     This means that if you have an N x N matrice satisfying property star, you can generate new N+1 x N+1 matrices satisfying property *  just by adding a new Nth row and an new Nth column and testing for poperty *.
+We now have that f(N) <= f(N-1)*2^(2N-2) as an upper bound since there are 2^(2N-2) ways to add a new row and new column to an N-1 X N-1 matrix.

+2.2 The transpose of an N x N matrice satisfying property * also satisfies property *.
+    This of course reduces by half the number of matrices to be tested for property *, but also makes it more efficient to compute the transpose of an N+1 x N+1 matrice when the transpose of the N x N submatrix is already known.
+This also give a new upper bound f(N) <= f(N-1)*2^N

-2.2 The unique rows obtained by the pairwise inclusive OR of all possible rows of an
+2.3 The unique rows obtained by the inclusive OR of all possible combinations of rows in an
     N x N matrix satisfying property (*) will constitute the set of valid N+1 (last) rows in the N+1 x N+1 matrices satisfying property * created from the previous N x N matrix.
-    When used with idea 1 above, provides a way to reduce the number of last rows to be tested.
+    When used with idea 2.1 and 2.2 above, provides a way to reduce the number of last rows to be tested.

-2.3 The transpose of an N x N matrice satisfying property * also satisfies property *.
-    This of course reduces by half the number of matrices to be tested for property *, but also makes it more efficient to compute the transpose of an N+1 x N+1 matrice when the transpose of the N x N submatrix is already known.

-4.)
+3.)
 Representation of N x N matricres satisfying property (*)

 A natural way to represent the N x N matrices is as a list of integers where the first integer holds row 0 and the last holds row N-1.
 The columns of the matrices are the bits